 Who Uses BI?

-There are a wide variety of industries that use BI, however, there are specific departments that thrive off of these software’s features.
+There is a wide variety of industries that use BI, however, there are specific departments that thrive off of these software’s features.
 G2Crowd identifies these teams as:

 Choosing the Right BI Integration for Your Company